Leadership award for student mentoring scheme

 "It's validating and inspiring to win this prize, I really appreciate the recognition from above of all the effort I put in."

-Director of RSP Professor Tim Senden congratulated Lauren, who won first prize in the Research School’s John Carver Seminar Series earlier last month.
+Director of Physics Professor Tim Senden congratulated Lauren, who won first prize in the Research School’s John Carver Seminar Series earlier last month.

 "Lauren is an outstanding all-rounder and contributes a great deal to physics.
 It is fabulous to see her awarded in the broader ANU community," he said.